rust-stuco/lectures/week14/concurrency.md

 # `T: 'static` Bound

+More precisely:

 * The closure that we pass to `thread::spawn` needs a `'static` bound
-* This is a more precise way of saying the closure cannot contain references to data owned elsewhere
+* The closure cannot contain references to data owned elsewhere
 * Tasks require the exact same `T: 'static` bound for the same reason